MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 ## Conclusion

-In summary, we see an ever-evolving, ever-growing ecosystem of increasingly capable LLMs, which still may have their shortcomings, but are very much able to provide valuable assistance in a wide range of tasks, e.g. through tool use, reasoning and multimoality.
+In summary, we see an ever-evolving, ever-growing ecosystem of increasingly capable LLMs, which still may have their shortcomings, but are very much able to provide valuable assistance in a wide range of tasks, e.g. through tool use, reasoning and multimodality.

 <center>
     <img src="./img/Excalidraw_Summary.png" style="width: 100%; height: auto;" />